 Your starter experiences volatile temperatures

-If your temperature drops severely at night your starter might struggle to develop the complex bacteria and enzymes it requires.
+If the temperature drops at night a starter might struggle to develop the complex bacteria and enzymes it requires.
 This can make it watery.
 Try and find somewhere in your home that says at a constant temperature.
 I’ve heard of some bakers taking it to bed with them at night… I don’t think I would do that, but, hey, each to their own!

 The most reliable solution is to get your own home proofer.
 This one by Brod & Taylor is a fantastic product that every baker should consider.
 If you get yourself one, many of your sourdough baking inconsistencies will be a thing of the past!